Itchen Navigation: A Portrait

 Fish House Bay

-Nearly 300 yards south of Conegar Lock, at Fish House Bay, the Barton River (which left the Navigation upstream of Stoke Lock) rejoins the Navigation, only to cross and leave again almost immediately to join the main River Itchen to the south east.
+Nearly 300 yards south of Conegar Lock, at Fish House Bay, the Barton River (which left the Navigation upstream of Stoke Lock at Barton Bay) rejoins the Navigation, only to cross and leave again almost immediately to join the main River Itchen to the south east.
 The footpath used to cross the Barton River as it left the Navigation by means of a plank bridge with a handrail.
 Some years ago this was replaced by a more substantial footbridge on a slightly different alignment.
 Although the position of the north end is unchanged, the southern end of the new bridge was moved west a few yards and is now within the dry course of the Navigation.

 It is recorded that there were hatches and a horse bridge on this site.
 However, the hatches, which retained a higher water level, were destroyed towards the end of the 19th century in order to drain the Navigation to the south.
 The result is that the artificial waterway from here almost as far south as Mans Bridge became ‘dry’ although some parts can still get quite waterlogged.
 It also meant that part of the supply to drown the water meadows to the south was removed.